Kimberly McDavid Schmidt

 What I do

-Kimberly McDavid Schmidt is a Clinical Associate Professor in Teaching and Learning Sciences in the Morgridge College of Education where she teaches literacy and culturally and linguistically diverse learner courses and focuses on the integration of culturally responsive and sustaining literacy practices in courses and classrooms in schools.
+Kimberly McDavid Schmidt is the Teaching and Learning Sciences chair and a Clinical Associate Professor, where she teaches literacy and culturally and linguistically diverse learner courses and focuses on the integration of culturally responsive, sustaining, and evidence-based literacy practices in courses and classrooms in schools.

 Professional Biography